 - 01 No-obligation free financial analysis – Debt counselors make a thorough review of your income and expenses, along with your debts, to decide upon an affordable amount you can pay every month.

 - 02 Sign a written agreement – You can ask questions (such as, fees, monthly payment amount, etc.) during the counseling session.
-If you're happy and satisfied with the counseling session, you can sign up for debt consolidation services.
+If you're happy and satisfied with the session, you can sign up for debt consolidation services.

 - 03 Get relief from the creditor calls – Once you've cleared your doubts and signed required documents, the counselor starts negotiating with your creditors to lower interest rates and eliminate late fees; they also put forward the payment plan.

-- 04 Make one payment to the company – After the counselors finalize a payment plan which is accepted by all the parties, you start making the single monthly payment to the company, which disburses the amount amongst your creditors.
+- 04 Make one payment to the company – After the counselors finalize a payment plan, which is accepted by all the parties, you start making the single monthly payment to the company, which disburses the amount amongst your creditors.

-- 05 Re-assessment of your financial situation – Usually, after 180 days, the counselor asks you about your financial situation; if it has become bad, notify the counselor so that he/she can re-negotiate a new payment plan with your creditors as per your current situation.
+- 05 Re-assessment of your financial situation – Usually, after 180 days, the counselor asks you about your financial situation; if it has become worse, notify the counselor so that he/she can re-negotiate a new payment plan with your creditors as per your current situation.

 How can you get the best debt consolidation program?